Projectors

 Positives -

-High light efficiency (more light, brighter), good vibrant color saturation, 10,000 lumen
+High light efficiency (more light, brighter), good vibrant color saturation, 10,000

-size in a very large room.
+large picture size in a very large room.

 Negatives - Low contrast ratio.
 This makes them somehow marginal in projecting movie picture.